 This study is being conducted by Prof U. Schall, A/Prof C. Loughland, A/Prof L. Campbell, E/Prof F. Henkens, Mr O. Smith and Ms N. Wall.
 It has been approved by the University’s Human Research Ethics Committee (Approval No H-2018-0441).

-We are trying to learn more about the opportunities and challenges for Australian young people with Autism to get jobs and to keep them.
+We are trying to learn more about the opportunities and challenges for Australian young autistic people to get jobs and to keep them.
 We are really interested in learning more about their experiences; what their aspirations are for work, what they find helpful (or not so helpful), what support they need and what hopes and concerns they have about the future.

 Who can participate in the research?
 If you are between 18-30 years of age; have a diagnosis of an Autism; have completed mainstream schooling; live in Australia and have access to the internet, then you can participate.
 We would also like to hear from parents/grandparents and other carers of young people with autism.